Patapom/webgl/Web/blog/patapom/docs/Math/ImportanceSampling.md

 If that's the case then great!
 You don't need any of the other methods to estimate the integral!

-Most of the time, though, $f(x)$ is either unknown (e.g. you only have a black box that returns an output value for any input value), ill-determined or complex (e.g. most BRDFs), subject to external constraints that you have no control over (e.g. lighting).
+Most of the time, though, $f(x)$ is either unknown (e.g. you only have a black box that returns an output value for any input value), ill-determined or complex (e.g. most BRDFs), subject to external constraints that you have no control over (e.g. lighting, environment, materials, etc.).

 For all theses cases, you have no other choice than doing a **numerical integration**, that is sampling your function at various places over its domain and apply some magic.
 That's what the methods described below are for.

-But don't forget that after all, you're only computing an integral and that importance sampling and other advanced methods designed for reducing variance are only there to *optimize* the computation.
+But don't forget that after all, you're only computing an integral and that importance sampling and other "advanced" methods designed for reducing errors/imprecision/noise/variance are only there to *optimize* the computation.
 You don't need them if you don't like them.
-You can use method from eq. $\eqref{(2)}$ everywhere and still be fine! (although you won't have the fastest integration in the Universe, nor the most precise).
+You can use method from eq. $\eqref{(2)}$ everywhere and still be perfectly fine! (although you won't have the fastest integration in the Universe, nor the most precise).